Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_performance/geo_performance.md

 ```

-It is completed in about 40 seconds o a LARGE warehouse.
+It is completed in about 40 seconds on a LARGE warehouse.
 Let's look inside of the dataset with shapes of dissemination areas and bucket its records based on the size of the area.
 If you visualize the `canada_dissemination_areas` table, you'll see that there is several extremely large polygons that correspond to areas with low population density.

 <img src ='assets/geo_performance_7.png' width=700>